giffordlabcvr/IFNL-Evolution/README.md

 Contact
 -------

-For questions, issues, or feedback, please contact us at gluetools@gmail.com or open an issue on the [GitHub repository](https://github.com/giffordlabcvr/IFNL-GLUE/issues).
+For questions, issues, or feedback, please open an issue on the [GitHub repository](https://github.com/giffordlabcvr/IFNL-GLUE/issues).

 * * * * *